aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 The batch processing utility handles partial failures when processing batches from Amazon SQS, Amazon Kinesis Data Streams, and Amazon DynamoDB Streams.

+???+ warning
+    The legacy `sqs_batch_processor` decorator and `PartialSQSProcessor` class are deprecated and are going to be removed soon.

+    Please check the [migration guide](#migration-guide) for more information.

 ## Key Features

 * Reports batch item failures to reduce number of retries for a record upon errors